PRP for Hair Restoration

 How is PRP Done?

 Dr. Epstein begins the process by taking a small amount of blood from the patient, similar to how much a doctor takes for normal lab work.
 We then place the blood in a closed, sterile centrifuge system that spins at a high rate and separates out the different components of the blood.
-We remove the red and white blood cells, and now we have PRP ready for reinjection.
+We remove the red and white blood cells, and now we have PRP ready for reinfection.

 Why Does PRP Rejuvenate Hair Growth?